projectara/greybus-spec/source/special.rst

 response messages, and such messages shall only be sent in reply to a request received its control CPort.

-Conceptually, the operations in the Greybus control protocol are:
+Conceptually, the operations in the Greybus control Protocol are:

 .. c:function:: int probe(u16 endo_id, u8 intf_id, u16 *auth_size, u8 *auth_data);